-HE/ ALTH INSURANCE DEDUCTION LIMITATIONS 1.
-Amount claimed for health insurance costs on federal Form 1040, Schedule A 2.
-Amount claimed for long-term care insurance on federal Form 1040, Schedule A 3.
-Additional medical expenses claimed on federal Form 1040, Schedule A 4.
-Total medical expenses.
-Add lines 1, 2 and 3 5.
-Enter 7.5% of federal adjusted gross income 6.
-Medical expense deduction allowed on the federal Form 1040, Schedule A. (Line 4 less line 5.
+Amount claimed for health insurance costs on federal Form 1040 or 1040-SR, Schedule A Amount claimed for long-term care insurance on federal Form 1040 or 1040-SR, Schedule A Additional medical expenses claimed on federal Form 1040 or 1040-SR, Schedule A Total medical expenses.
+Add lines 1, 2 and 3 Enter 7.5% of federal adjusted gross income Medical expense deduction allowed on the federal Form 1040 or 1040-SR, Schedule A. (Subtract line 5 from line 4.
 If less than zero, enter zero.)
-7. Enter the total paid for health insurance 8.
-Portion of health insurance deduction allowed on federal Form 1040, Schedule A. Enter the lesser of line 1 or line 6 9.
-Enter the total health insurance costs deducted elsewhere on the federal return 10.
-Idaho health insurance deduction allowed.
-Line 7 less lines 8 and 9.
-Enter this amount on Form 39NR, line 18, Column A For Column B, enter the amount from line 5 of the worksheet below.
-1. Total Idaho income from Form 43, line 20 2.
-Total income from federal Form 1040, line 6 3.
-Divide line 1 by line 2.
-(Can't exceed 100%) % 4.
-Enter the amount from Form 39NR, line 18, Column A 5.
-Allowable Idaho deduction.
-Multiply line 4 by line 3 ne 19 Long-term Care Insurance tha sho allows a deduction for the amount paid in premiums for long-term care insural at is not otherwise deducted or accounted for.
-For more information, refer to the I come tax instructions booklet, page 45. (nc r Column A, enter 100% of the amount paid in premiums for long-term care insura ot already deducted).
-If the taxpayer used federal Schedule A, they would use the orksheet below. nce LOI 1.
-2. 3.
-Amount claimed for health insurance costs on federal Form 1040, Schedule A
+Enter the total paid for health insurance Portion of health insurance deduction allowed on federal Form 1040 or 1040- SR, Schedule A. Enter the lesser of lines 1 or 6 Enter the total health insurance costs deducted elsewhere on the federal return Idaho health insurance deduction allowed.
+Subtract lines 8 and 9 from line 7.
+Enter this amount on Form 39NR, line 18, Column A

+For Column B, enter the amount from line 5 of the worksheet below.

+Line 19 Long-term Care Insurance

+Idaho allows a deduction for the amount paid in premiums for long-term care insurance that is not otherwise deducted or accounted for.
+For more information, refer to the Idaho income tax instructions booklet, page 45.

+For Column A, enter 100% of the amount paid in premiums for long-term care insurance (not already deducted).
+If the taxpayer used federal Schedule A, they would use the worksheet below.